sudeepraja/sudeepraja.github.io/_posts/2016-05-15-Ambulance.md

 ## Modelling - Facility Location on Roads

 Facility Location is a problem commonly studied in Computational Geometry and Operations Research.
+There exits many varients of this problem.
+We used the P-median version of this problem.
+What it basically says is:

+You are given a graph of $$I$$ nodes, indexed by $$i$$.
+Each node has a demand value

 Here is the presentation we gave at XRCI 2015: